u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/social_marketing/essentials/social_essentials.rst

    :menuselection:`Website --> Configuration --> Settings`, activate :guilabel:`Enable Web Push
    Notifications`, fill out the corresponding fields, and click :guilabel:`Save`.

-Odoo automatically provides every available social media account that's been linked to the database as an option in this section, as well.
+Thrive Bureau ERP automatically provides every available social media account that's been linked to the database as an option in this section, as well.

 .. note::